purescript/trypurescript/README.md

 ### 4. Choosing a Tag

 The built-in examples for Try PureScript are loaded from this GitHub repository.
-To change the tag that the examples are loaded from, you'll need to touch three files:
+To change the tag that the examples are loaded from, you'll need to touch two files:

-* `client/config/dev/Try.Config.purs`
-* `client/config/prod/Try.Config.purs`
+* `client/src/Try/Config.js`
 * `client/examples/Main.purs`, in the `fromExample` function.

-If you are preparing a release or if you need to adjust examples in development, you should change the tag in these three places (and ensure you're using the same tag in each place!).
+If you are preparing a release or if you need to adjust examples in development, you should change the tag in these two places (and ensure you're using the same tag in each place!).

 ## Server API